Gliese832B/ReGt/README.md

 # GT Reverse Engineering Project
-This project is an attempt to recreate one of the first released builds of Growtopia -- growtopia-0-92.apk -- and customizing, via binary reverse engineering.
+This project is an attempt to recreate one of the first released builds of ***** and customizing, via binary reverse engineering.
 I can't continue it because of my high school but if someone wants to continue it so it is here.
-# TO-DO
-# Complete GameLogicComponent

-# Add NewLoginSystem(Optional)
-# Complete World